taddison/personal-site/content/blog/2018/04/better-expenses-with-monzo-and-powershell/index.md

 The script:

-- Get's all the entries in the Monzo CSV export
+- Gets all the entries in the Monzo CSV export
 - Filters out anything that doesn't contain the tag #expense
 - Downloads the first image for each transaction (if one exists), and renames it to match the expense line (1,2,3...)
 - Maps the Monzo category to an internal category